littleisland8/SIMONE/README.md

 cd -

 ```
-The control and the tumor files are organized in 1G.pass.fastq.gz (control) and 1S.pass.fastq.gz (tumor) with the relative fast5 files
+The control and the tumor files are 1G.pass.fastq.gz (control) and 1S.pass.fastq.gz (tumor) with correponding fast5 files.

 ## RUN
 To use nanopolish with conda env: